Let's Explore How To Prevent It Happening

 2) Grind wet-- Add some water or a Kool Mist to your setup.
 It's messy, but it saves edges!
 Some sharpening machines come ready for wet grinding as well.
 Make sure your abrasive belts are the "wet/dry" variety.
 A belt not rated for wet use will disintegrate rapidly.

 3) Grind Slowly-- Slow down the speed of your machine.
-A powered knife grinder, whether using belts or wheels, should be a variable-speed grinder, period.
+A powered knife grinder, whether using belts or wheels, should be a variable-speed grinder.
 Does your machine have only one speed?
 Then don't grind knives on it.
 You cannot control the heat.
 If you're ruining your customers' knives or even your own, why are you doing that?
 Light pressure and quick passes can't stop the edge, the APEX, from being overheated.

-4) Use Structured Abrasives-- Structured abrasive belts such as 3M Trizact generate far less heat than other types of belts, while still moving material at an acceptable rate.
+4) Use Structured Abrasives-- Structured abrasive belts such as 3M Trizact generate far less heat than other types of belts while still moving material at an acceptable rate.

 5) Dip The Blade-- Dipping the blade in cold water after each pass on your grinder will help prevent the build-up of excessive heat, but it WILL NOT save the apex of the edge.
-That heat and over-tempering does happen, in milliseconds.
+That heat and over-tempering does happen in milliseconds.

-SUMMARY: It is common for knife edges to overheat during power sharpening operations, as the small volume of steel at the blade's apex makes it prone to this issue.
+It is common for knife edges to overheat during power sharpening operations, as the small volume of steel at the blade's apex makes it prone to this issue.
 To minimize the chance of overheating, it is advisable to grind wet, grind slowly, use structured abrasives, and dip the blade in water.
 Hand sharpening ONLY is an effective way to eliminate or minimize this issue.
 Hand sharpening a small micro-bevel after grinding can also help.
 Exercising great care while sharpening a fine knife is essential, as it can be ruined in mere seconds if not appropriately handled.

-As always, I'm grateful to the Knife Steel Nerd in charge, Dr Larrin Thomas.
+As always, I'm grateful to the Knife Steel Nerd in charge, Dr. Larrin Thomas.
 I reference his article and study for much of this.
-If this subject interests you, I suggest you read Dr Thomas' article.
+If this subject interests you, I suggest you read Dr. Thomas' article.
 It can be found here: "Does Sharpening With A Grinder Ruin Your Edge?"

 -By Dr. Larrin Thomas